- What is Amniocentesis?

 Why Do People Perform an Amniocentesis Test?

-If your pregnancy falls under the high-risk pregnancy category (due to any case-specific complications, or because of your age, etc.), you will be advised to take the amniocentesis test.
-Following insights you may get as a result of performing this test support the argument for it.
+If a pregnancy falls under the high-risk pregnancy category (due to any case-specific complications, or because of your age, etc.), the doctors suggest the amniocentesis test.
+It may also be performed for the following:

 - Amniocentesis test is used for diagnosing any chromosomal or foetal problems during early pregnancy.
-Amnio test for Down Syndrome is such an example.
-Other examples include:
+Amnio test for Down’s Syndrome is such an example.
+Other examples include: Trisomy 13 and Trisomy 18.

 - Other genetic disorders like cystic fibrosis, sickle cell disease or Tay-Sachs disease can also be detected.
 The test is used to determine the exact reason for the disorders and is not conducted to look for them.